abletech/use_case_pattern/README.md

 ## Normal workflow

+This section defines the expected approach to implementing a class which uses the use case pattern.

 ### Initialisation

 You would normally define a constructor for your use case.
-The constructor should save any supplied parameters as instance variables.
-You usually shouldn't perform any processing or business logic in the constructor.
+The constructor should store any supplied parameters as instance variables.
+You shouldn't perform any processing or business logic in the constructor.

+The constructor is called with the parameters that are passed to the `perform` class method.
+For example, using the NumberMultiplier defined above, making a call to `NumberMultiplier.perform(1, 2)` will result in the initialiser being called as `initialize(1, 2)`.

 ### Validation

 You should use ActiveModel validators to check that supplied parameters and any other dependencies are correct.
-You can write custom validation methods using the [validate method](http://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validate).
-Following the standard validation approach, you should add to the `errors` collection.
+You can also write custom validation methods using the [validate method](http://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validate).
+Following the standard validation approach, you should add to the `errors` collection if validation fails.

 ### Execution

-The `perform` method is where the execution your use case should happen.
+The `perform` method is where the execution of the use case should happen.
 In this method, you should perform all of the processing and business logic of your use case.
 Results of the execution should be stored as instance variables.

 Sometimes during the execution of the `perform` method, an error may occur.
 You could choose to add to the errors collection or alternatively raise an exception.
-You should only choose to add to the errors collection if you expect the caller to handle the error.
+You should only add to the errors collection if you expect the caller to handle the error.

+You should note that the value returned from the perform method is discarded.
+This encourages the caller to make use of the public accessor methods to access the results of the operation.

+#### The alternative `perform!` method

+The `perform!` method works in a similar manner to the ActiveRecord `save!` method.
+Should a validation or other error occur, an exception is raised.
+This method should be used in scenarios where the caller does not expect any errors to occur.
+One example of this is when the parameters have been pre-checked by a controller class or similar.

 ### Post-execution

 After the `perform` method has completed, the results should be available as instance variables.
 You would normally make these publicly accessible using a `attr_reader` method declaration.
 You should avoid declaring public methods that further process the output of the `perform` method.

+#### Checking for errors

+The caller can check the success or failure of the use case by calling the `success?` and `failure?` helper methods.
+If the use case has had a failure, the errors will be available on the standard `errors` collection.

 ## Development